 Like the shearwaters and humpbacks, these dinosaur-like animals travel thousands of miles to reach their Californian foraging grounds.
 Reaching up to 6 feet in length and weighing over 550 pounds, this impressive but cagey creature spends its time in the Bay diving into deep, cold water in search of its jellyfish prey.

-The Pacific leatherbacks visiting Monterey Bay are a long way from home.
+Another favorite of our seasonal ocean travelers Monterey Bay, is the Pacific leatherbacks visiting a long way from home.
 Starting at their tropical nesting grounds of the Western Pacific, the turtles embark on a 7,000 mile journey across the ocean.
 It takes them nearly a year to cross the Pacific’s expanse.
 Luckily for the turtles, Monterey Bay often provides an ample buffet of sea nettle jellyfish–one of their favorite meals.

 “The leatherback is also a diving champion, able to reach nearly 4,200 feet while holding their breath for over an hour.”